fleetdm/fleet/handbook/company/why-this-way.md

 - help team members feel confident in the better decisions they make at work.
 - create a culture of helping others, which results in team members feeling more comfortable even if they aren’t familiar with the osquery, security, startup, or IT space.

+Here are a few examples of how Fleet prioritizes training:
+- the first 3 days at the company for every new team member are reserved for working on the tasks and training in their onboarding issue.
+- during the first 2 weeks at the company, every new fleetie joins a **daily 1:1 meeting** with their manager to check in and see how they're doing, and if they have any questions or blockers.
+If the manager is not available for this meeting, the CEO (pending availability) or Charlie will join this short daily meeting with them instead.
+- In their first few days, every new fleetie joins:
+  - hands-on contributor experience training session with Charlie where they share their screen, check the configuration of their tools, complete any remaining setup, and discuss best practices.
+  - a short sightseeing tour with Charlie and (pending availability) Fleet's CEO to show them around and welcome them to the company.

 ## Why direct responsibility?
 Like Apple and GitLab, Fleet uses the concept of [directly responsible individuals (DRIs)](https://about.gitlab.com/handbook/people-group/directly-responsible-individuals/) to know who is responsible for what.